sssymo/React-Native-FoodRecipeApp/README.md

 npm i

 <h2>Usage</h2> <br>
-Configure the BASE_URL in ./constants/index to your private ip example 192.168.1.x:3000 .
+Configure the BASE_URL in ./frontend/constants/ip to your private ip example 192.168.1.x .

-then run in frontend & backend using :<br>
+then run in ./frontend & ./backend using :<br>

 npm start